 A student may voluntarily withdraw from residency for personal reasons.
 Personal reasons are defined as any legitimate reason other than a medical reason.
-A student who wishes to withdraw from residency for personal reasons must sign and complete the Residency Withdrawal Form, which is available from the Residence Life Office.
+A student who wishes to withdraw from residency for personal reasons must sign and complete the Residence Withdrawal Form available in the Office of Residence Life.

-Students are not guaranteed future residency after withdrawing from College housing.
-Students seeking residency should discuss any available options with the Director of Residence Life or designee.
+Students are not guaranteed or promised a return to residency after voluntarily withdrawing from College housing.
+Students seeking residency in such cases should discuss available options with the Director of Residence Life or his or her designee.

-Students who are suspended or dismissed from residency as a result of disciplinary sanction should refer to Stonehill's Community Standards and student discipline system and Substance Awareness Policy and Statement of Compliance with the Drug Free Schools Community Act as well as the specific requirements of their hearing outcome letter to determine their eligibility for a return to residency.
+Students who are suspended or dismissed from residency as a result of disciplinary sanction should refer to the requirements of their hearing outcome letter to determine their eligibility for a return to residency.